ultralytics/ultralytics/docs/en/integrations/tensorboard.md

 ## Understanding Your TensorBoard for YOLOv8 Training

-Now, let’s focus on understanding the various features and components of TensorBoard in the context of YOLOv8 training.
+Now, let's focus on understanding the various features and components of TensorBoard in the context of YOLOv8 training.
 The three key sections of the TensorBoard are Time Series, Scalars, and Graphs.

 ### Time Series